alukosdev/ccsp/concepts/training.md

 ---
-icon: stop
 order: 600
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Training
+# Training*

 ## Types of Training